aiekick/GlslOptimizerV2/README.md

 Based on [Mesa3D](https://github.com/mesa3d/mesa) and [glsl-optimizer](https://github.com/aras-p/glsl-optimizer)

+Pay Attention, for the moment this app is full of bugs and can crash in any reason.

 ## Why ?

 Some time ago i found the original glsl-optimizer, but this project is stopped since a while and without support of Tesselation and Geometry shader stage nor last Opengl Api.